 With companies like;

-CEO Chris Buchanan has also helped champion several other eco-friendly and sustainability initiatives in-store and through the brand’s e-commerce store, switching online packaging from cardboard boxes to compostable bags, with each bag being made from 100% biodegradable materials.
+CEO Chris Buchanan has also helped champion several other eco-friendly and sustainability initiatives in-store and through the brand’s e-commerce store.
+They have switched the online packaging from cardboard boxes to compostable bags made from 100% biodegradable materials.